 If you do not use to sync your phone with iTunes, don’t have an iCloud backup, and want to get around the passcode lock without any hassle, the best method is using a third-party iPhone unlock software like iMyFone LockWiper.
 With LockWiper, you can unlock any iPhone/iPad/iPod even when it’s disabled with Find My iPhone on, remove Apple ID without a password, and bypass any passcode restrictions like the screen time passcode without losing data.

 - Unlock an iPhone that has been locked or disabled due to several incorrect passcode attempts.

 - Unlock an iPhone when you’ve forgotten the iPhone password even with Find My iPhone on.

 - Remove the passcode from second-hand/broken screen/Touch ID or Face ID isn’t working iPhones.

 - Support removal of 4-digit and 6-digit passcode.

-- Unlock Apple ID from all iOS devices without data loss, including iOS 16.
+- Unlock Apple ID from all iOS devices without data loss, including iOS 16 and iOS 17 Beta.